ProximaMonkey/ComicSpider/README.markdown

 Regular expression is a more efficient way to ignore all of these unexceptions.
 For example if you want select the javascript fragment in the html, it could be embarrassed to use a xml parser.
 And it really simple for testing regular expression in tools like [an online tester](http://myregextester.com/), Sublime Text or Expresso.
+But still you can use XPath to get info, I implemented a lua api for [HtmlAgilityPack](http://htmlagilitypack.codeplex.com/).

 ### Detail work flow of producer